 The MRP brings families and communities together who, traditionally, would not have the chance to participate in team sport.
-Participation in sporting clubs allows families with disability to be included in the normal experiences that are accessible to everyone else.
-Find your nearest MRP Club, click here!

-This world first community program features person centred design and delivery and has been modified for our young people with consideration of their five senses, their communication, attention and social skills, and proprioceptive and vestibular development.
+This world first community program features person centred design and delivery and has been modified for our neurodiverse young people with consideration of their five senses, their communication, attention and social skills, and proprioceptive and vestibular development.

 A key to the success of the MRP is the Allied Health Framework through which allied health professionals can profile and individually match young people with disability and a PlayerMentor who supports them both on and off the field.